Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked:

-• Deep, low seating that’s genuinely easy to stretch out on
+• Deep, low seating that made it easy to stretch out

-• Plush arms and a soft overall feel for casual lounging
+• Plush arms and a softer overall feel than the more upright models

 Who it is best for:

-• Large living rooms where a sectional won’t overwhelm the layout
+• Large living rooms where a sectional will not overwhelm the layout

 • Households that prioritize lounging, naps, and movie nights